jacobvarner/hoops-jacobvarner/_posts/2020-8-15-sec-in-the-nba-draft-1950s-overview.md

 The total number of selections in each draft also differs, so I will indicate how many are in each year below or any other oddities that I noticed with the draft overall.

+{% include ad-content.html %}

 ### 1950 NBA Draft

-The 1950 NBA Draft consisted of 121 total picks with a single territorial pick to start it off, a first round with eleven picks, eight more rounds with twelve picks, a tenth round with ten picks, with an eleventh and twelfth round with two and one pick respectively.
+The 1950 NBA Draft consisted of 121 total picks with a single territorial pick to start it off, a first round with 11 picks, eight more rounds with 12 picks, a tenth round with ten picks, and an 11th and 12th round with two and one pick respectively.

 Yes, the draft formats for the early years didn't make a ton of sense compared to the modern standard.